IgorSecurityDeveloper/IgorSecurityDeveloper/README.md

 # Hi there, I'm Igor Silva!

 I'm a security-focused developer with a passion for building secure and resilient systems.
-My expertise includes Next.js, Nest.js, C# and Java.
+My expertise includes Next.js, Nest.js, Node.js, JavaScript, TypeScript and Java.

 ---